-Dr. Christine Pollard is an associate professor and the founding director of the Doctor of Physical Therapy program at OSU-Cascades.
+Dr. Christine Pollard is a professor and the founding director of the Doctor of Physical Therapy program at OSU-Cascades.
 She joined OSU-Cascades in 2011 to develop and lead the kinesiology program.

 Pollard received a master of science degree in physical therapy from Pacific University in 1998 and a Ph.D. from University of Massachusetts in biomechanics in 2003.
 Pollard was a faculty member at University of Southern California’s top-ranked Doctor of Physical Therapy program and California State University Long Beach’s Doctor of Physical Therapy program before joining OSU-Cascades.

 Pollard founded the FORCE biomechanics lab in 2013.
 Her research is dedicated to improving the scientific understanding of lower extremity injuries, and advancing injury-prevention and rehabilitation programs based on this knowledge.
 Her research is primarily focused in two areas: identifying biomechanical changes at the knee in individuals’ post-ACL reconstruction, and examining the influence of varying types of running footwear on running biomechanics.

 Pollard has served on the editorial board for the Journal of Orthopedic and Sports Physical Therapy and she currently serves as the Chair of the Academic Faculty Council at OSU-Cascades.
 Furthermore, she has served on the OSU Faculty Senate Executive Committee and has been the Chair of the OSU-Cascades Curriculum Committee.